Armstrong County, South Dakota: Armstrong County, losses (1895–1911)

 In 1895, the county was renamed Armstrong in honor of Moses K. Armstrong, a pioneer in the territory who lobbied for territorial organization and later served in the Territorial Legislature and as a territorial delegate to the United States House of Representatives.
 The county originally covered much of the southern part of what is now the Cheyenne River Indian Reservation.
 In 1898, part of the county was annexed to Stanley County to the south.
 The western portion was lost when Ziebach County was created in 1911.

 Subsequent years (1911–1952)

 In World War II parts of the county were used for aerial gunnery practice.
 During that conflict the county lost one citizen who was killed in action.

 In 1952, given its small population and with much of the best land flooded by the Oahe Dam, the county was abolished and annexed into the southern part of Dewey County.
+In addition, tax collectors alleged that cattle owners were moving their herds into the county in order to pay lower levies.

 Dewey County continues to maintain an "Armstrong County Road" as of 2022.